Transfer Learning of CATE with Kernel Ridge Regression: Methodology

 \subsection{Model Selection}

-We now present our key procedure for generating (pseudo) test outcomes and performing model selection using them.
-Since \(\cD_\cT\) contains only target covariates, our model selection algorithm (Algorithm~\labelcref{algorithm; model selection}) generates test outcomes and selects the best model with respect to these test outcomes.
+We now present our model selection procedure, which constructs test outcomes and selects the best model using them.
+Since \(\cD_\cT\) contains only target covariates, Algorithm~\labelcref{algorithm: model selection} first constructs test outcomes and then selects the best model with respect to these outcomes.
 The inputs are the dataset \(\cD_2\), the target covariates \(\cD_\cT\), and a set of candidate CATE estimators denoted by \(\Hcal_0 := \{\hat{h}_1, \dots, \hat{h}_L\}\) for some \(L > 0\).